-All coaching staff must be in compliance with all IHSA coaching requirements and listed in the IHSA School's Center.
-IHSA will crosscheck coaches listed on Athletic.net with the coaches your school lists in the IHSA Schools Center.
-Please consult your athletic director to update your IHSA School's Center with all eligible coaches.
-Coaches who are not listed in the IHSA School's Center will not be eligible to coach beginning at the Regional Level of competition.
+Athletic Directors should update the coaching staff in the IHSA School's Center with all eligible coaches.
+Coaches who are not listed in the IHSA School's Center will not be eligible to coach beginning at the Regional, Sectional or State Final Levels of competition.

 IV.
-REGIONAL HOST FINANCIAL ARRANGEMENTS
+HOST FINANCIAL ARRANGEMENTS